Developer Needs and Feasible Features for AI Assistants in IDEs: ESTIMATING FEATURE FEASIBILITY VIA PREDICTION MARKET

 Our results suggest that prediction markets can help professional communities identify feasible features and areas for innovation, as well as guide product planning and standardization efforts around AI-assisted development.

+Future work should investigate intervention strategies to close the recognition-implementation gap.
+Potential approaches include: (1) \textit{capability reassessment workshops} where development teams re-evaluate the feasibility of previously dismissed features using structured technical analysis; (2) \textit{incremental implementation pathways} that break complex features into manageable development milestones; and (3) \textit{user-developer collaboration sessions} that allow practitioners to better understand the business value and user impact of challenging-to-implement features.
+Additionally, longitudinal studies could track whether features initially deemed infeasible by practitioners are successfully implemented by competitor tools or through alternative technical approaches, providing evidence for or against the accuracy of initial feasibility judgments.

-\begin{RQanswer} \textbf{Answer to RQ3.} Practitioners correctly predicted the outcome for 20 of the 24 features, showing that collective judgment aligns with both user needs and actual realization.
-Features related to implementation and context awareness were accurately anticipated and released.
-In contrast, features involving proactivity and code maintenance were consistently underestimated, indicating that these needs remain unmet. \end{RQanswer}
+\begin{RQanswer} \textbf{Answer to RQ3.} Practitioners correctly predicted the outcome for 16 of the 18 features, showing that collective judgment aligns with both user needs and actual realization.
+Features related to implementation and context awareness were accurately anticipated and released. \end{RQanswer}